 The recipe is adapted from chef Sean Brock with a few changes.
-I recommend getting good quality cornmeal.
-A drizzle of some cane syrup and dollop of butter and you are good to go!
-Serve this along side some beans or smothered pork chops.
+I recommend getting good-quality cornmeal.
+A drizzle of some cane syrup and a dollop of butter and you are good to go!
+Serve this alongside some beans or smothered pork chops.
 Drools!

 - 4 ounces bacon, chopped

 - 1 teaspoon kosher salt